Zenoo/ajaxTable/README.md

   order: "asc",               // Order sort. 'asc' or 'desc'
   search: ['','','test',''],  // The array containing the values of the search inputs
   columns: 4,                 // The number of columns in the table
-  total: true                 // OPTIONAL: if set to TRUE, you should send the property `total` back }
+  total: true,                // OPTIONAL: if set to TRUE, you should send the property `total` back
+  context: {                  // The object from the `sourceContext` parameter
+    test: 'test1',
+    ...
+  }
+}
 ```